Financial-Times/o-test-component/readme.md

 This module should not be used by any teams other than Origami.

-Each release of this component is used to test a different scenario in the Origami services.
+Each release of this component is used to test a different scenario in the Origami services and tools.

 ---